arjunagi/Git_History/README.md

 How to use the application:
 ---------------------------
 1. From the drop down menu, select if you want to view the history of a file or a directory.
 Then, select the desire file/directory.
 The path of the selected file/directory will be displayed in a text box on the top.

-IMPORTANT:
-- Select files/directory from a git repository.
+* Select files/directory from a git repository.
 If you select files which are not in a git repo, an error will be shown.
-- The other fields are enabled only after a file/directory is chosen!
+* The other fields are enabled only after a file/directory is chosen!

 2. You can either select the timeline from the drop down menu or type the revisions(comma separated) in the text box.
 The search for history will be made for this time line or for these revisions.